DylanPollock/Monkey_Head_Project/README.md

 - **GENCORE (original Operating system)**: Foundation of our custom AI OS, built on Debian 'Trixie'.

+- **GPT-ENGINEER**: Specify what you want it to build, the AI asks for clarification, and then builds it. 'https://github.com/gpt-engineer-org/gpt-engineer'

 - **H.O.G. plus  U.C.M.
 (Hand Of God, Universal Code Manager, original program)**: The only program completely human-written, ensuring essential oversight.
 Translates spoken words or text into actionable code in various languages.

 - **LINUX (Debian Trixie slim)**: Basis for our OS, chosen for its stability and flexibility.